sebivenlo/postrest/README.md

 [PostgreSQL](https://www.postgresql.org/) has very powerfull json(b) functionality
 built in.
-This project takes advantage of this by having postgresql do the heavy lifting of assembling query results into json taking json apart to modifying operation such as insert (post in rest) and update (put in rest).
+This project takes advantage of this by having postgresql do the heavy lifting of assembling query results into json, or taking json documents apart to do modifying operation such as insert (post in rest) and update (put in rest).

 This makes the standard CRUD operations through a rest api a no-brainer.